Chapter ten: Sugar and spice

 For the first time, I know it’s a dream.

-The panic that grabbed me by the throat, the misery it doesn’t feel like my misery.
+The panic that grabbed me by the throat, the misery doesn’t feel like it’s mine anymore.

 I’m not here.